TrafficGuard/sophia/docs/docs/index.md

 Given that:

 - Open source projects are typically Python/GitHub focused, and
-- The vendor AI tools (Google Cloud and GitLab) only really understand their silos.
+- The vendor AI tools are focused on their silos.

 we saw a need for TypeScript based tooling which can work across our entire tech stack, and understand how all of our pieces fit together.